BMA position on physician-assisted dying

 The way in which any future assisted dying service would be delivered in practice would have a very significant impact on doctors.
 For that reason, if the law were to change, the BMA would want to see:

-An official body to provide information for patients
+An official service to provide information and support for patients

-We would support the establishment of an official body (with legal accountability) to provide factual information to patients about the range of options available to them, so that they can make informed decisions.
+We would support the establishment of an official service to provide personalised and balanced information to patients about the range of options available to them, so that they can make informed decisions.
 This would ensure that doctors who did not wish, or did not feel confident, to provide information to patients about assisted dying had somewhere they could direct patients to, in the knowledge that they would receive accurate and objective information.
 It would also ensure that patients who may meet the eligibility criteria would be able to access the information they need without the requirement to go through their doctor and would have support to navigate the process.

 Oversight and regulation